Skip to content

 SRT Format Limitations

-• No Text Formatting Support: Cannot directly set color, font, etc., requires player or other tools for style adjustment.
+• Does not support text formatting: Cannot directly set color, font, etc.; requires the player or other tools for style adjustments.

 VTT Subtitle Format

-WebVTT (Web Video Text Tracks) is a subtitle format for HTML5 video elements, specifically designed for web videos.
-It is more powerful than the SRT format, supporting styles, annotations, multiple languages, position information, and other attributes.
-The subtitle file format suffix is .vtt.
-However, it cannot be directly embedded in the video; it must be referenced in the HTML's <video> tag.
+WebVTT (Web Video Text Tracks) is a subtitle format for HTML5 video elements, designed specifically for web video.
+It is more powerful than the SRT format, supporting styles, notes, multiple languages, positioning information, and other properties.
+The subtitle file format extension is .vtt.
+However, it cannot be directly embedded into a video; it must be referenced within the HTML <video> element.

 VTT Format Structure

 VTT files are similar to SRT but with more features.
-A VTT file begins with WEBVTT followed by a blank line, and uses a . period instead of a , to separate seconds and milliseconds.
+A VTT file begins with WEBVTT followed by an empty line, and uses a . (dot) instead of a , (comma) to separate seconds and milliseconds.

 VTT Example